thorbm1500/argxs/README.md

 - [ ] Start work on: Core Concept
 ### Future Tasks
 - [ ] Write actual readme
-- [ ] Change from using cookies to Local Storage for privacy opt-out, as cookies are too unreliable to fully respect a user's choice.
 - [ ] Rework page: Color Combos
 - [ ] Rework page: Transition Easing
 - [ ] Rework page: Typography